Actively interviewing · Principal / Staff Designer roles

 From session recordings to actionable evidence

-Before proposing solutions, I built an evidence base from FullStory session recordings, click heatmaps, and support ticket taxonomy.
+Before proposing solutions, I built an evidence base from LogRocket session recordings, click heatmaps, and support ticket taxonomy.
 The data revealed five compounding failure patterns.

 Outdated Renewal Awareness